hackermuffin/homelab-pi/keycloak/README.md

 Docker config to get a [keycloak](https://www.keycloak.org/) identity server up and running.

-This config is set up to serve the identity endpoint to a [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/), and the admin endpoint to the local network (with self-signed SSL) on a given url.
+This config is set up to serve the identity endpoint to a [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/), and the admin endpoint to the over a tailscale network.
+If you want to get this up and running as your tailscale identity provider, you'll probably want this temporary serving to the local network.

 ## Cloudflare tunnel config